lostatc/codot/docs/codot.1.rst

 COMMANDS
 ========
-**sync** [*options*]
+**sync** [*options*] [*config_name*...]
-    Propogate changes in the config files to all source files for which there is a template file, but only if those source files have not been modified since the last sync.
+    Propogate changes in the config files given by *config_name* to all source files for which there is a template file, but only if those source files have not been modified since the last sync.
+If *config_name* is not specified, then changes in all config files will be propogated.

     **-o**, **--overwrite**
         Overwrite the source files even if they've been modified since the last